aleshaleksey/fansys23/spells.md

 Incantation magic covers a wide range of spells whose effects are activated by song or chant.
 Incantation magic covers all spells with an incantation component.
 Spells cast through incantation spellcasting cannot be affect by "aphonic spell".
 Typically summoning spells and close in combat spells are compatible with incantation magic.

-For every level of Spellcasting: Elemental(Air), a character learns 2 compatible spells.
+For every level of Spellcasting: Elemental(Air), a character learns 1 compatible spell.
 A character can learn additional spell at a base rate of 108 days per MP dice cost.

 ### Kinetic

 Kinetic magic covers a wide range of spells whose effects are activated by song or chant.
 Kinetic magic covers all spells with a kinetic component.
 Spells cast through kinetic spellcasting cannot be affected by "stilled spell".
 Kinetic components seem to increase the potence of a spell, therefore spells which are not constrained by other considerations (eg close combat spells), tend to use kinetic components and be compatible with this type of magic.

-For every level of Spellcasting: Elemental(Air), a character learns 2 compatible spells.
+For every level of Spellcasting: Elemental(Air), a character learns 1 compatible spell.
 A character can learn additional spell at a base rate of 108 days per MP dice cost.

 ### Nature

 Nature magic covers all nature related spells.
 All spells of "winter", "spring", "summer", "autumn" and "seasonal" fall within this category.
 They are not associated with any particular damage type or condition.
 It is used in any sphere associated with nature.
 Unlike other types of spellcasting, nature magic does not have an opposite, and is therefore quite difficult to dispel and counter-spell.
 Likewise, nature mages will not be most adept at dispelling and counter-spelling other types of magic.

-For every level of Spellcasting: Elemental(Air), a character learns 2 compatible spells.
+For every level of Spellcasting: Elemental(Air), a character learns 2 compatible spell.
 A character can learn additional spell at a base rate of 108 days per MP dice cost.

 ## Spell List